FreeBSD manual

 kilobytes, megabytes, and gigabytes respectively),

-all the remaining space on the disk.
-The type
+the remaining space on the disk.
+The type option

-optional mount point argument sets where the created
+point argument sets where the created partition is to

 bsdinstall scriptedpart ada0 { 20G freebsd-ufs /, 4G